John Brownless1

 #6230, b.
 6 June 1894, d.
 26 February 1979

 Maud Greathead was born on 6 June 1894 in Birmingham, Warwickshire, England.1,2,3,4 She was the daughter of William George Greathead and Lavinia Maud James.
-In the census of 31 March 1901 in 26 Court, 2 Brearley Street, Birmingham, Warwickshire, England, she was listed as the daughter of William George Greathead.5 In the census of 2 April 1911 in Birmingham, Warwickshire, England, she was listed as the daughter of William George Greathead.6 She was engaged to a lad called Tommy Gardener who was killed in WW1 in 1916.1 She married Alfred Greaves in 1923 in Birmingham, Warwickshire, England, Alfred was Maud's first husband.7 She married Thomas Arthur Hallam Thomas was Maud's second husband.1 She died on 26 February 1979 in Birmingham, Warwickshire, England, aged 84 Maud had one sister and several step sisters.8,9 She was buried in Perry Barr Crematorium, Birmingham, Warwickshire, England.1
+In the census of 31 March 1901 in 26 Court, 2 Brearley Street, Birmingham, Warwickshire, England, she was listed as the daughter of William George Greathead.5 In the census of 2 April 1911 in Court 11 No 6 Hospital Street, Birmingham, Warwickshire, England, she was listed as the daughter of William George Greathead Maud was in the press trade.6 She witnessed the marriage of Edward Smith and Florence May Gray on 26 October 1913 in St Nicolas, Birmingham, Warwickshire, England.7,8 Maud was engaged to a lad called Tommy Gardener who was killed in WW1 in 1916.1 In the census of 19 June 1921 in 15 Adelaide Terrace, Erskine Street, Birmingham, Warwickshire, England, she was listed as the boarder of Alfred Greaves Maud worked in drilling for Shelleys Great Brook Street in Aston and was boarding with her future parents in law, she was due to marry Alfred.9 She witnessed the marriage of Lilian Greathead and Thomas James Worrallo on 25 December 1921 in St George, Birmingham, Warwickshire, England.10,11 She married Alfred Greaves, son of Alfred Greaves and Annie Wilson, on 4 August 1923 in St James the Less, Ashted, Warwickshire, England, after the banns had been read.
+The ceremony was witnessed by Joseph Tyrrell and Ethel May Smith.
+Alfred was a metal picker and gave his address as 15 Adelaide Terrace Erskine Street, while Maud lived at Number 3 in the same street.
+Alfred's father was also called Alfred and worked as a caster.
+Maud's father George was a porter but deceased.12,11 She married Thomas Arthur Hallam Thomas was Maud's second husband.1 Her husband Thomas died on 1 July 1961 in 15 Weatheroak Road, Sparkhill, Birmingham, Warwickshire, England.13,14 Her husband Alfred died on 1971 in Birmingham, Warwickshire, England.15 Maud died on 26 February 1979 in Birmingham, Warwickshire, England, aged 84 Maud had one sister and several step sisters.16,17 Maud was buried in Perry Barr Crematorium, Birmingham, Warwickshire, England.1

 Children of Maud Greathead and Alfred Greaves